 Seeking professional help

-Juggling parenthood can be exhausting, but if you notice these feelings and thoughts are all-consuming it is time to seek further professional support.
+Juggling parenthood can be exhausting, but if you notice these feelings and thoughts are all-consuming, it is time to seek further professional support.
+An assessment can help identify the symptoms and stages of burnout, such as emotional exhaustion and feelings of detachment from parenting responsibilities.

 If your feelings of burnout have had an impact on your relationship with your partner and communication has become difficult, it can also be useful to access relationship counselling to work through these issues with the support of a professional.